 Web-based security risks are quite prevalent in today's technological age.
 Therefore, it is important to implement certain security measures to help avoid having your website compromised by an attacker.
 The

 X-Content-Type-Options is an HTTP header used to do just that - increase the security of your website.
-This post will explain what you need to know regarding how exactly the

 - A response is sent back with the header

 X-Content-Type-Options: nosniff.
 This prevents the client from "sniffing" the asset to try and determine if the file type is something other than what is declared by the server.

 - The browser then accepts the MIME type defined by the origin server and displays the asset to the viewer.

 X-Content-Type-Options: nosniff header does not protect against all sniffing-related vulnerabilities.
 It is important to note that not all browsers support the

 X-Content-Type-Options header.
 However, all major modern browsers, including Chrome, Firefox, and Edge, do support it.
 This means that by using the